How to Clean Weber Grill Lid (6 Super Easy Steps)

 Rinse off with clean water to remove any residual grill cleaner and dry the clean grill thoroughly with a dry cloth.
 Buff and polish the outside with a cleaning cloth.

-Make sure your regularly clean your grill as well as deep cleans!
+Make sure you regularly clean your grill and deep clean it!

 How often do you clean your grill lid?